 CFIB played a key part in making this happen.
-We spent years calling on the federal government, the credit card companies and the banks to address this significant cost.
+Together with our members, we spent years calling on the federal government, the credit card companies and the banks to address this significant cost.
 This happened due to the support of small business owners from coast to coast.

 Please be careful

-While all merchants should see additional savings starting in April 2020, it is extremely important that you take care to ensure you get the best rates possible.
+While all merchants should now see additional savings, it is extremely important that you take care to ensure you get the best rates possible.

 - You can expect to get even more calls from card processors asking for your business.
 If rates look too good to be true, trust your judgement or call us for advice (see our tips on choosing a processor).

-- There are new fees that CFIB is watching carefully, including a new Mastercard fee for returns and pre-authorizations.
-If these are significant areas of concern, please let us know as CFIB is pushing back against any new costs.
+- There are new fees that we are watching carefully, including a new Mastercard fee for returns and pre-authorizations.
+If these are significant areas of concern, please let us know as we are pushing back against any new costs.

-- Check your April and May statements to ensure you see your rates come down.
+- Check your statements to ensure you see your rates come down.
 If you are not seeing savings, you should contact your processor immediately or consider a new one, such as CFIB’s exclusive program with Chase.

 CFIB’s credit card advocacy continues